DavidLari/Haring/README.md

 ### Installation via Carthage

-MarkdownKit is available through [Carthage](https://github.com/Carthage/Carthage).
+Haring is available through [Carthage](https://github.com/Carthage/Carthage).
 Carthage is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.

 You can install Carthage via [Homebrew](http://brew.sh) with the following command: